bapspatil/kut_in/README.md

-# kut_in
+# Kut In

-A Flutter app that interrupts you in the morning with amazing quote notifications.
+A Flutter app that shows random, wise Kanye West quotes.

 ## Developed By